marckassay/marckassay.github.io/_posts/2019-03-21-ionic-angular-with-appium.markdown

 ## Prerequisites

-As I mentioned the title entails considerable amount of knowledge, a more specific (ridiculous) variation can very well be "Android Application Developed in Ionic 4 with Angular, Intergrated with Cordova and Automated by Appium - driven by WebdriverIO".
-Although specific and long, for those who will be using anything else, I'm sure you can gather some knowledge in what is typed below to fit some of your needs.
+As I mentioned in the begining about the title, requires a considerable amount of thought.
+A more expanded (ridiculous) variation of this title can very well be, "Android Application Developed in Ionic 4 with Angular, Intergrated with Cordova and Automated by Appium - driven by WebdriverIO".
+Although specific, for those who will be using anything else, I'm sure you can gather some knowledge in what is typed below to fit some of your needs.
 Also I will be using TypeScript, so make considerations if using JavaScript.

+For those of you who are familiar with test automation as such, I'm going to be using syncrounous mode versus asyncronoucs, as I find it ealiser to code and read.

-If its in your interest, the following versions I'll be using are:
+If its in your interest, the following versions are installed on my Windows 10 machine:

 ```shell
 >> node -v